Standards of Practice

 - Initiation of an official complaint charging violation of the Campus Code of Conduct

-Clubs who are eligible for funding but did not receive an annual budget, or in need of more funds to augment their budget can submit a Funding Request through OspreyHub.
+RSO's who are eligible for funding but did not receive an annual budget, or in need of more funds to augment their budget can submit a Funding Request through the OspreyHub.
 Funding Requests are a way for clubs and organizations who do not have enough funds to host desired programs and/or attend conferences.
 The club must:

 - Include dates and times for the program, club contribution, and personal contribution (if any), and requested amount.

 - Meet with student development advisor at least one week or more (please refer to Student Development and/or Senate website for supplemental due date schedule) before meeting with the Finance Committee.